Shopping with toddlers DOESN’T have to end in dramatic displays of supermarket discipline

 - Offer a snack.
 Opening a box of crackers or getting a roll from the bakery has saved many a shopping trips.
 If you offer the same one or two eating opportunities on every trip to the supermarket, your child will know what to expect and may not clamor for other goodies.

-Here’s how one mother handled a supermarket tantrum:
+Here’s how one mother handled supermarket discipline after a tantrum:

 Our five-year-old, Jason, spilled his treat all over the supermarket store and pitched a fit: “I want more!
 Go back and buy me more!”
 His pleas escalated: “Will you buy me a toy?”
 “You’re mean.”
 And finally, my current favorite, “You’re a spit!”
 We wheeled over to a quiet corner of the store and I tried to reason with him, but that was completely useless.
 What finally did break through to him was talking about how he felt.
 I said, “Boy, when things like that happen to me, I get really angry.
 It makes me want to kick something.”
 My “I understand how you feel” empathy caused Jason to click into a more rational mode and express his feelings: “I feel so angry about my snack that I want to throw this grocery cart out the window.”
 “I am so upset that you won’t buy me more that I want to throw all the groceries at you!”
 Then we began to laugh together, and within a few minutes we were able to have a reasonable dialogue and get back on the track of shopping.
 By the time we left the store the incident was completely forgotten.
 A few days later, Jason had to have a shot at the doctor’s office.
 While waiting for his appointment, he got so worked up imagining how the shot would feel that he began crying.
 I replayed what worked in the supermarket and got Jason to express his feelings: “When the doctor gives me a shot, I want to give her a shot back!
 I want to take all the shots and put them outside so they can’t give me one.”
 By adult standards, these expressions would be ridiculous, yet by expressing these wishes, Jason felt he had some control over what was happening.
 He was choosing not to act on his feelings, while at the same time expressing how he felt.
 This gave all of us some relief.